 - However, few brands engage in this way and at the same time, avoid polarization and fragmentation.

 This is the fourth and final post in a series on the role of brands in creating social cohesion within American culture.

 As we've seen, there has been a decline in the American middle class, as well as shared consumer experiences.
 While digital platforms have large networks, online users are exposed to very different content.
+There's a lot to say about these trends, and what this says about social media and The American Dream.
 This is a pressing issue, as shared experiences are crucial for social cohesion.

 Where do we go from here?
 Can Netflix, the rare digitally native brand with a massive reach and hit shows that transcend socioeconomic divides, save us with a kumbaya version of Tiger King?
 Would all our social ills be cured if we simply drank a Coke with a smile?
 That would solve social cohesion, as well as Kylie Jenner doling out cans of Pepsi and solving social justice.